Nuke Proof Suit

 Nuke Proof Suit is an EP by British hip hop artist Jehst.
-This release reveals evidence of a new style in terms of production and lyrics, as the EP takes a more 'catchy' approach with rhythmic hooks and 'Rap-a-long' style rhymes.
+This release reveals evidence of a new style in terms of production and lyrics, as the EP takes a more 'catchy' approach with rhythmic hooks and 'rap-a-long' style rhymes.
 Jehst confirmed this in an interview with ukhh.com in July 2005, when he described the forthcoming EP as "...more moving it [in] the direction of sound over content in a way."

 Track listing

-All tracks written by and produced by Jehst with the exception of Pepper Spray which is written by Jehst, Kashmere & Sir Smurf Lil.
+All tracks are written and produced by Jehst with the exception of "Pepper Spray" which is written by Jehst, Kashmere and Sir Smurf Lil.